m3f157O/tesla/README.md

 # **3rd stage**

 The purpose of the Powershell script is to download an image, find the placeholders <BASE64_START> and <BASE64_END>, and decode the base64 value embedded in the images.
-This would be a valid .NET PE, which would be loaded in-memory thanks to Powershell Reflection
+This would be a valid .NET DLL, which would be loaded in-memory thanks to Powershell Reflection
 ![images/ev_4.png](images/ev_4.png)
+The method loaded and executed from the DLL receives four arguments, which will be used to perform operations later.
 ![images/ev_5.png](images/ev_5.png)

 # **4th stage**